Categories: EV Insights

 Nickel- Metal Hydride Batteries

 In a Nickel-Metal Hydride battery, one pole has Nickel alloy whereas another pole has Nickel oxyhydroxide with the electrolyte of Potassium hydroxide.
-It is usually slower to charge and discharge the battery, and it contains less power per weight so it takes a longer time to charge the battery.

-In extreme heat Ni-MH batteries can deteriorate faster.
-This makes Ni-MH less ideal.
 These batteries have a wide operating temperature range.
 They are also reliable and safe.
 Ni-MH batteries have a typical cycle life of over 3000 cycles.
 They are environmentally friendly.
-The voltage provided by Ni-MH is 1.2 V. This technology has replaced Ni-Cud technology.
+The voltage provided by Ni-MH is 1.2 V.

+This technology has replaced Ni-Cud technology.
 These batteries are widely used in automotive batteries, computers, medical instruments as well as equipment, and electric razors.

 Ultracapacitors

 Ultracapacitors in Electric Vehicles– Unlike batteries, Ultracapacitors hold the charge as static energy.
 They can provide a higher current so they have a far higher specific power.

 Ultracapacitors don’t have any heating problems.
 The main advantage of ultracapacitors is that they can do millions of charging cycles.
 They are already used in multiple applications for instance in buses, trains, and microgrids.

-Nevertheless, these technologies will continue to improve and over time we might see changes in electric vehicles.
+Having a low self-discharge rate, and outstanding specific energy, it appears that variants of Li-ion batteries are now the leading type that is mostly utilized in BEVs.
 Meanwhile, lead-acid and Ni-MH batteries do not appear to be suitable for use, though these batteries are still frequently utilized in some electric vehicles.

-Which battery is most suitable for electric vehicles?
+• Which battery is most suitable for electric vehicles?

 Lithium-ion battery.

-Which type of battery is used in Tesla cars?
+• Which type of battery is used in Tesla cars?

 Cylindrical lithium-ion battery cells, NCA (Nickel-Cobalt-Aluminum) and LFP (lithium-iron-phosphate) battery cells.

-Which company battery is used in electric vehicles?
+• Which company battery is used in electric vehicles?

 Exide Industries, Amara Raja Batteries, Panasonic, Tata Group.

-Which type of batteries is used in Electric Cars?
+• Which type of batteries is used in Electric Cars?

 Lead Acid, Nickel Cadmium (NiCd), Nickel Metal Hydride (NiMH), and Lithium ion

-Lithium-ion battery specification for electric vehicles?
+• Lithium-ion battery specification for electric vehicles?

 Lithium-ion batteries have a high power-to-weight ratio, high energy efficiency, and good high-temperature performance.

-Why lithium-ion batteries for electric vehicles?
+• Why lithium-ion batteries for electric vehicles?

 Lithium-ion batteries have a high power-to-weight ratio, high energy efficiency, and good high-temperature performance.